OpenNebula/docs/source/operation/users_groups_management/manage_groups.rst

 |image3|

-Exist the option to filter all system resources by ``group``.
+There is an option to filter all system resources by ``group``.
 In the user's menu appear the groups of this user.
 There's the option ``All`` to see all system resources.
 When you filter by group, you also change the effective group of the user.

-This allows you to work more comfortably on projects.
+This allows to work more comfortably on projects, by isolating the resources belonging to one group from others.

 |sunstone_filter|